btkrausen/hashicorp/terraform/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/02 - Terraform_Taint_and_Replace.md

 }
 ```

-Manaully `taint` the resource and run a `terraform apply` and observe that the `remote-exec` provisioner fails.
+Manually `taint` the resource and run a `terraform apply` and observe that the `remote-exec` provisioner fails.

 ```bash
 terraform taint aws_instance.web_server